xavi-mat/simplertf/README.md

   * Table of info about languages.
   * For example, `Style.lang = "Italian"` will set automatically to 1040.
 * Customizable Footnote options.

-(All this is currentply possible, but only inside the Rtf class, and you'll need to know the codes and variable names.)
+(All this is currently possible, but only inside the Rtf class, and you'll need to know the codes and variable names.)

 ## Simple example